HenrikJoreteg/domeventlogger/README.md

 A tiny browser module for discovering what events are actually being fired by an object in the browser.
 Especially useful for discovering available 'hooks' for new-ish browser APIs like MediaStreams or PeerConnections.

+It does this without overwriting an existing handlers you may have already registered.

 Suitable for use with browserify/CommonJS on the client.

 If you're not using browserify or you want AMD support use `domeventlogger.bundle.js`.